-10 be completed for the Performance and Evaluation Ropert, 10 be completed for the Performance and Evaluation Report or a Revised Annual Statement, PUAA with under 250 units in management may use 100% of CFP Grants for Operations.
-RHF funds shall be included here.
+To be completed for the Performance and Evaluation Report.
+To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
+Fil As with under 250 units in nanagement may use 100% of CFP Grants for Operations.
+FIRF funds shall be the included here.